awslabs/containers-cost-allocation-dashboard/README.md

 If you use a different role, please change it in the bucket policy.<br />
 You must add this role to the bucket policy, for proper functionality of the QuickSight dataset that is created as part of this solution.
 * The `aws:PrincipalTag/irsa-kubecost-s3-exporter": "true"` condition:<br />
-This condition identifies all the EKS clusters on which the Kubecost S3 Exporter pod will be deployed.<br />
+This condition identifies all the EKS clusters from which the Kubecost S3 Exporter pod will communicate with the bucket.<br />
-When Terraform creates the IAM roles for the cluster to access the S3 bucket, it tags the parent IAM roles with with the above tag.<br />
+When Terraform creates the IAM roles for the pod to access the S3 bucket, it tags the parent IAM roles with the above tag.<br />
 This tag is automatically being used in the IAM session when the Kubecost S3 Exporter pod authenticates.<br />
-The reason for using this tag is to easily allow all EKS clusters with the Kubecost S3 Exporter pod in the bucket policy, without reaching the bucket policy size limit.<br />
+The reason for using this tag is to easily allow all EKS clusters running the Kubecost S3 Exporter pod, in the bucket policy, without reaching the bucket policy size limit.<br />
 The other alternative is to specify all the parent IAM roles that represent each cluster one-by-one.<br />
 With this approach, the maximum bucket policy size will be quickly reached, and that's why the tag is used.